 Arielle is currently an undergraduate student pursuing a degree in Biochemistry and Population Health at the University of Toronto.
 She has an acute interest in microbiology pathophysiology, and health disparities and epigenetics.
 Arielle is passionate about advocating for minorities, formerly spending time as a volunteer for Plan Canada.
 She is currently volunteering on a research project concerning participation of different minorities in genetic research and bio-banking.

-Saumeh is a current medical student and a Keenan Research Summer Student with the Bombard lab.
+Saumeh is a current medical student and a research volunteer with the Bombard lab.
 She completed her Honours BSc in Genetics at the University of Western Ontario, and her MSc at McGill University focusing on genetic markers of antidepressant drug response.
 In the Bombard lab, her research interests include patients’ experiences with genomic services, knowledge translation, and using new models of healthcare delivery to improve the quality of and access to healthcare.
 She is also interested in medical education and is actively involved in developing and advising on new ways to engage students.

 Suvetha Krishnapillai – MSc Student